-Site visits for fieldwork will generally take place between October 2021 and March 2022 and will be primarily conducted remotely.
+Audits will generally take place between October 2022 and March 2023 and will be primarily conducted remotely.
 The timing of this work will be agreed with entities during the entity engagement phase.
-We will also utilise remote auditing techniques and structured ordering of Party Audits to minimise the impact on Parties while retaining the level of assurance expected from the BSC Audit
+We will also utilise remote auditing techniques and structured ordering of Party Audits to minimise the impact on Parties while retaining the level of assurance expected from the BSC Audit. く 🞧 >  5